The latest research confirms they don’t have miraculous powers, but don’t throw out your vitamins just yet.

 In 2015, the researchers returned to see how the participants were doing a couple decades down the road.
 While the supplement’s benefits for cancer or mortality in men had long ago disappeared — the study lasted only eight years — the men who’d taken the supplement were healthier and more likely to age well than men who hadn’t.
 Those effects were tied to how much vitamin C and zinc the men had in their blood at the start of the study, the researchers found in additional analysis.
 The supplement continued to have no effect, positive or negative, in women.

 In 2013, results from the Physicians Health Study — which has followed thousands of male doctors over most of their lives — also suggested the benefits of supplementation may appear after years have passed.
 Some doctors in the study took a basic multivitamin, Centrum Silver.
 After about a decade, those taking the multivitamin had a modestly reduced overall risk of cancer compared to those who didn’t.
-It didn’t seem to help with cardiovascular conditions such as stroke or heart disease, though.
+It didn’t seem to help with cardiovascular conditions such as heart disease, though.

 To Blumberg, these results suggest antioxidants and other beneficial phytonutrients may be most useful over very long periods, such as decades.
 He asks: “To the extent that some nutrients should play a big role in promoting your health, wouldn’t you expect that you would have to take them for a long time?”

 They may also most help those who start out with less-healthy diets — meaning, nearly everyone.
 The vast majority of Americans don’t get the minimum recommended daily allowances for many important nutrients, Blumberg says.